dmitigr/pgfe/README.md

 target_link_libraries(foo dmitigr_ttpl_interface)
 ```

-It's possible to use header-only version of the Pgfe library without [CMake].
-Just include
+It's possible to use header-only version of the Pgfe library without [CMake] (still need
-the path where `dmitigr/pgfe` and `dmitigr/pgfe.hpp` are located to the include directories
+to link with [libpq] manually).
+Just include the path where `dmitigr/pgfe` and
+`dmitigr/pgfe.hpp` are located to the include directories path and define
-path and define `DMITIGR_PGFE_HEADER_ONLY` macro just before including of `dmitigr/pgfe.hpp`:
+the `DMITIGR_PGFE_HEADER_ONLY` macro just before including of `dmitigr/pgfe.hpp`:

 ```cpp
 #define DMITIGR_PGFE_HEADER_ONLY